krlawrence/graph/README.md

   indexes.
 We also explore various technology choices for back end persistent store and index as well as introducing the Gremlin Server.

+Chapter 7 - INTRODUCING GREMLIN SERVER
+- A chapter dedicated to configuring and using Gremlin Server to host a remote graph and connect to it.

-Chapter 7 - COMMON GRAPH SERIALIZATION FORMATS
+Chapter 8 - COMMON GRAPH SERIALIZATION FORMATS
 - In Chapter 7 We have provided a discussion of some common Graph serialization file formats along with a discussion of how to use them in the context of TinkerPop 3 enabled graphs.

-Chapter 8 - FURTHER READING
+Chapter 9 - FURTHER READING
 - We finish up by providing several links to useful web sites where you can find tools and documentation for many of the technologies covered in this document.